Preston-Landers/QuietPlaces/Readme.md

 ## Known Bugs ##

-* Current selection (of a Quiet Place) is lost when changing device orientation
 * If you are currently inside a geofence, and then move the fence away from you with a drag, it doesn't register as leaving the fence since it got removed and then readded in the other spot.